The Illusion of Collusion: Setting

-Our analysis studies the equilibrium outcomes of agents engaged in the infinitely repeated Prisoner's Dilemma.
-We begin with an analysis of deterministic bandits.
-We first show that our construction of the play of the game as a Markov Chain is valid for all path-invariant bandits which include epsilon-greedy and UCB algorithms.
+Our analytical results characterize long-run equilibrium outcomes.
+We first confirm that our construction of the play of the game as a Markov Chain is valid for all path-invariant bandits (which include all algorithms discussed in this paper).

 \begin{lemma} With path-invariant bandits, $s_t$ adheres to the Markov property. \end{lemma}